mkeaton08/eportfolio/README.md

 This repository contains all files for my CS-499 Capstone project at Southern New Hampshire University.
 It includes my original artifacts, enhanced artifacts, narratives, code review materials, and the HTML pages used to build my GitHub Pages ePortfolio.

-The live ePortfolio site can be viewed here: https://mkeaton08.github.io/eportfolio/
+Live ePortfolio:
+https://mkeaton08.github.io/eportfolio/

 Repository Structure
-/code-review/
+code-review/

 Contains files related to the informal code review required for the capstone.
-Includes my walkthrough of the original artifacts, planned enhancements, and explanations of code functionality.
+This includes the walkthrough of the original artifacts, planned enhancements, and explanations of core functionality.

-/enhancements/
+enhancements/

 Contains the enhanced versions of my artifacts.
 Each enhancement aligns with one of the three CS-499 categories: